rdawg-pidinst/white-paper-ja/white-paper/landing-page-content.rst

 instruments; to enable users to put data into context; and to automate instrument metadata into data workflows.

-.. _tab-landing-content-inst:
-.. table:: Descriptive landing page metadata describing measuring
+.. table:: Descriptive landing page metadata describing measuring \
 	   instruments.
-To be used in conjunction with the core instrument metadata used in the PIDINST schema.
+To be used in conjunction with the core \
+	   instrument metadata used in the PIDINST schema.
+    :name: tab-landing-content-inst

     +-------------------+-------------------------------------------------+
     | **Metadata type** | **Comments**                                    |